frankbharath/frankbharath/README.md

 Microservice could be challenging if it not designed properly,
 - design the microservices based on domains, this helps us to avoid data duplication and maintains data integrity if the tables are referenced.
+- increases network call between microservices, increasing the network latency.
+Use event driven approach and send partial response to the users.